 We could assist in discussions about the Trust assets ensuring that assets are placed in the correct names and where the Trust assets include property, in conjunction with our Residential Property team, ensure the property is registered in the correct names at HM Land Registry.

-- You wish to provide a gift to your children but are concerned that passing assets to them at this point of time may not be the best idea, as you are concerned that at the moment they lack sufficient maturity to deal with the assets in the most sensible way and it may remove their incentive to focus on their own development and future.
-By placing the assets into a Trust you may ring fence the assets for them so that they are available to them in the future but ensure that the responsibility of the assets falls to your trustees for the time being.
+- You wish to provide a gift to your children but are concerned that passing assets to them at this point of time may not be the best idea, due to their age or level of maturity to deal with the assets in the most sensible way and it may remove their incentive to focus on their own development and future.
+By placing the assets into a Trust you may ring fence the assets so that they are available to them in the future and ensure that for the time being the assets are the trustees responsibility.

 - You own a property in which your sister resides, which you purchased a number of years ago for her as she has encountered difficulties in her life and wished to provide her with some stability.
 You no longer wish to have the responsibility or ultimate benefit for this property and are happy to pass this to your children but wish to ensure that your sister has no disruption in her life.
 You can place the property into Trust providing her with the rights to live in the property but ultimately passing the property to your children after her death.

-If you would like to find out more about Lifetime Trusts, please speak to a member of our team.
+If you would like to find out more about Lifetime Trusts and protecting your assets, please speak to a member of our team.